openbmc/openbmc/upstream-layers/yocto-docs/documentation/overview-manual/development-environment.rst

    ":doc:`/contributor-guide/identify-component`"
    section of the Yocto Project and OpenEmbedded Contributor Guide.

-The Yocto Project ``poky`` Git repository also has an upstream contribution Git repository named ``poky-contrib``.
-You can see all the branches in this repository using the web interface of the :yocto_git:`Source Repositories <>` organized within the "Poky Support" area.
+The Yocto Project Git repositories may also have upstream contribution Git repositories suffixed with ``-contrib``.
+You can see all the branches of these repositories using the web interface of the :yocto_git:`Source Repositories <>`.
 These branches hold changes (commits) to the project that have been submitted or committed by the Yocto Project development team and by community members who contribute to the project.
 The maintainer determines if the changes are qualified to be moved from the "contrib"